The Australian Red Cross Society is governed by a Royal Charter and the Rules of the Society.

 The structure of Australian Red Cross consists of the following levels.

-Her Excellency Ms Quentin Bryce AC CVO, Governor-General of Australia, is the Patron of the Australian Red Cross Society.
+Her Excellency the Honourable Quentin Bryce AC CVO, Governor-General of Australia, is the Patron of the Australian Red Cross Society.

 The responsibilities of the Council are limited and include to receive reports and financial statements, elect office bearers and appoint members to the Board, appoint auditors and to amend the Royal Charter and Rules (which are the equivalent of a Constitution and subject to final approval by the Governor General).